 Dr. Carol Anderson, piano

-Praised by Utah Opera Review as “perfect… both vocally and dramatically”, Daniel O’Hearn is an up-and-coming tenor quickly gaining recognition for both his thrilling voice and commanding stage presence.
+Praised by Utah Arts Review as “perfect… both vocally and dramatically”, Daniel O’Hearn is an up-and-coming tenor quickly gaining recognition for both his thrilling voice and commanding stage presence.
 He was recently named a Grand Finalist in the 2022 Metropolitan Opera Laffont Competition.

-He is currently a second-year resident artist with Utah Opera where his 2021/22 season responsibilities include performing the roles of Bill in Dove’s Flight and Spoletta in Puccini’s Tosca.
-He is also slated to cover Count Almaviva in Rossini's Il Barbiere di Siviglia and Frederic in Gilbert and Sullivan's The Pirates of Penzance, as well as perform for the company’s educational outreach program.
-He will return to Santa Fe Opera for their 2022 season, covering the roles of Remendado in Bizet's Carmen and The Shephard/Sailor in Wagner's Tristan und Isolde.
+Mr. O’Hearn recently finished his tenure as a Resident Artist with Utah Opera, where his 2021/22 season responsibilities included performing the roles of Bill in Dove’s Flight and Spoletta in Puccini’s Tosca and covering Count Almaviva in Rossini's Il Barbiere di Siviglia and Frederic in Gilbert and Sullivan's The Pirates of Penzance.
+He will return to Santa Fe Opera for their 2022 season, covering the roles of Remendado in Bizet's Carmen and The Shepherd/Sailor in Wagner's Tristan und Isolde.
 Following this, he will join the roster of the Metropolitan Opera, covering 1st Armored Man in The Magic Flute, joins Washington Concert Opera to sing Cecil in Roberto Devereux, joins Vashon Opera as the Duke in Rigoletto, sings a concert of Italian repertoire with the Washington Symphony Orchestra and joins Pittsburgh Opera as a Resident Artist where he will sing Don Basilio/Curzio in Le nozze di Figaro, Lurciano in Ariodante and Ruiz in Il trovatore.